 1 - Prep all ingredients: chop, mince, measure, portion—whatever needs to be done.

 3 - Add fat and heat.

 If you don't follow this sequence, you risk forgetting essential ingredients, burning your food, or both.

 Mistake #8 Trying to Cook at One Temperature

 Once you have heated your fat over medium-high to high heat, add your food.
 First, you hear a happy sizzle, which soon turns into an angry sputtering.
 Then, the fat begins to smoke, and your food burns.

 The sauté is an active cooking method.
 Unlike a braise which you can leave in the oven unattended for hours, you always have to be right with your sauté.

 While it is essential to get your pan hot before adding fat and then ingredients, it is also necessary to know that you must always be ready to adjust the heat, either up or down.
 In this sense, sautéing is like driving.

-Just as you need to apply the gas, sometimes use the brakes, or sometimes just coast to maintain a constant speed in a car, you have to adjust the heat either up or down when you sauté.
+Just as you need to apply the gas, sometimes use the brakes, or sometimes coast to maintain a constant speed in a car, you must adjust the heat up or down when you sauté.

 You might even need to take the pan off the heat altogether at some points and let some of the residual heat in the pan continue to cook the food.
 The question then becomes, "How do you know when to adjust the heat?"